kenmau/MobileChallenge/README.md

 - My git commits may include more than 1 feature and/or bug fix in an effort to reduce the number of commits for this challenge.
 In team/production environments, git commits should only include 1 bug fix or 1 feature (depending on size of feature, it may be to be broken down into manageable components)
 - Basic unit tests have been included.
 For UI UnitTesting, I would have used Espresso.
 - Pressing the soft keyboard check/done button on the "cent" field will simply dismiss the keyboard.
 Consideration: It can be wired up to start the conversion for a better UX.
+- It is somewhat difficult to tell from the UI whether rates have been fetched from cache (< 30 minutes) or refreshed from network.
+This can be improved.
+But for now, progress indicator means network request.

 ### Design Decisions: